bioperl/bioperl.github.io/howtos/Scrapbook.md

 **Tim Kohler** asks:

 *When I use [Bio::Tools::Run::StandAloneBlast](https://metacpan.org/pod/Bio::Tools::Run::StandAloneBlast) to BLAST one fasta file including different sequences, I get a BLAST output with many queries, each having several hits / sbjcts.
-My problem is how to parse **all** hits of **one** query into a single new file.
+My problem is how to parse <strong>all</strong> hits of <strong>one</strong> query into a single new file.
 And this for all the queries I have in my BLAST output file.*

 ------------------------------------------------------------------------